New York woman used TikTok to learn fate of dad who killed mom

 Years later, she would turn to TikTok to find out what had become of him.
 Before that, however, she had only heard rumors.

 The signs were certainly there on Oct.
-7, 1990, when Yalitza Espinal’s neighbors saw a shirtless and barefoot Antonio Espinal go up and down a flight of stairs, his body bloodied, before fleeing from the apartment building on East 197th Street.
-Antonio Espinal left a bloody folding knife behind.
+7, 1990, when Yalitza’s neighbors saw a shirtless and barefoot Antonio Espinal go up and down a flight of stairs, his body bloodied, before fleeing from the apartment building on East 197th Street.
+Antonio left a bloody folding knife behind.

 Wanda Rodriguez, the mother of his two daughters, had crawled out to the small hallway, gasping.
 She was 32.